Open Budget Survey Results

 South Africa's National Treasury has established pre-budget submissions during budget formulation but, to further strengthen public participation in the budget process, should also prioritize the following actions:

 South Africa's Parliament has established public hearings related to the approval of the annual budget, but should also prioritize the following actions:

 South Africa's Auditor-General should prioritize the following actions to improve public participation in the budget process:

-The legislature and supreme audit institution in South Africa, together, provide adequate oversight during the budget process, with a composite oversight score of 83 (out of 100).
+The Parliament and Auditor-General in South Africa, together, provide adequate oversight during the budget process, with a composite oversight score of 81 (out of 100).
 Taken individually, the extent of each institution’s oversight is shown below:

 South Africa's Parliament provides adequate oversight during the planning stage of the budget cycle and adequate oversight during the implementation stage.
 To further improve oversight, the following actions should be prioritized:

 The emerging practice of establishing independent fiscal institutions